Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Simulations

+In each of 100 repeated simulations and for each value of $z_0$, we generate a sequence of i.i.d.~observations $(X_t, Y_t)_{t=1}^T$, $T=2,000$, where $X_t \sim F_X$ and $Y_t \sim F_Y$ independently, and compute the e-processes for testing $\calH_0: Y \fsd X$ and $\calH_0: X \fsd Y$ at each time $t$.
+The initial search region, $\tilde\calZ_0$, is placed at $K=101$ equidistant points on $[0, 1]$ including the endpoints.
+For the non-adaptive e-processes, fixed mixtures are computed over this search region.
+For the adaptive e-processes, predictable mixtures~\eqref{eq:pred_mixture} are computed on an updated search region $\tilde\calZ_t$ for $t>50$ after a burn-in period.
+Here, instead of using all observations in $(X,Y)^{t-1}$ to compute the mixtures, we choose $\tilde\calZ_t$ to be the empirical quantiles of $(X,Y)^{t-1}$ on an equidistant quantile grid of size $K=101$, thereby reducing the time complexity from $\mathcal{O}(t^2)$ to $\mathcal{O}(Kt)$ while obtaining nearly identical results.

-Figure~\ref{subfig:kuniform_ville} shows that all e-processes maintain anytime-validity across all values of $z_0$, as the Ville error is controlled at level $\alpha=0.05$ (red vertical line) across all times.
-When $z_0=1.0$ (no contact except at $z=1$), all e-processes have zero Ville error up to $t=2,000$, making this the ``easy'' case for testing the FSD null.
-Figure~\ref{subfig:kuniform_epower} further shows that all GRO e-processes grow quickly against the FSD null, much faster than the non-GRO variant, even when the contact between the two CDFs is very large.
+Figure~\ref{subfig:kuniform_ville} shows that all e-processes maintain anytime-validity across all values of $z_0$, as the Ville error is controlled at level $\alpha=0.05$ (red horizontal line) at all times.
+When $z_0=1.0$ (no contact except at $z=1$; the ``easy'' case), all e-processes have zero Ville error up to $T$.
+Figure~\ref{subfig:kuniform_epower} further shows that all GRO e-processes grow quickly against the FSD null, much faster than the constant variant, even when the contact between the two CDFs is very large.

-In this case, adaptive GRO e-processes with exponential weights~\eqref{eq:predictable_weights} achieve the highest e-power across time, while the non-adaptive GRO e-process also achieves comparably high e-power.
-In terms of thresholds used in the predictable mixture~\eqref{eq:pred_mixture}, we see that the biggest gap between the CDFs is at $z=0$, where $X$ has a point mass, and thus the e-variable at threshold $z=0$ grows the fastest.
-Given bounded support, the initial thresholds already include this point, and the non-adaptive GRO e-process which places at least some weight on this threshold can also grow quickly.
-Among the adaptive choices, exponential weights exhibit faster adaptivity to the small non-dominance regions (e.g., when $z_0=0.1$) than linear weights, resulting in substantially larger e-power.

-\paragraph{Comparisons with time-uniform CDF bands.} In Appendix~\ref{sec:empirical_comparison_ks_tests}, we include additional experiments comparing these e-processes with baseline methods~\citep{howard2022sequential,manole2023martingale} based on time-uniform confidence bands (or tvCS, which we define in Appendix~\ref{app:testing_non_SD_null}).
-Since the baselines do not yield e-processes explicitly, we compare their power with the sequential tests derived from our e-processes, in terms of their expected stopping time.
-A brief summary is that any GRO e-process is far more powerful than baselines using confidence bands.
-For example, when $z_0=0.2$, any GRO e-process is expected to reject the FSD null in 100--120 observations, while the confidence band-based tests are expected to require nearly 3,000 observations to reject.
-We will return to the discussion of confidence bands for SD testing in Section~\ref{sec:testing_nonsd_tvCS}.